espressomd/espresso/doc/sphinx/sd.rst

 ``kT`` denotes the desired temperature of the system, and ``seed`` the seed for the random number generator of the Stokesian Dynamics thermostat.
-It is independent of other random number generators inside |es|.
+It is independent from other random number generators inside |es|.

 .. _Important_SD: